-If you ever feel like you’re buying a new battery for your jet ski every year, then a battery charger is a must have for you.
+If you ever feel like you’re buying a new battery for your jet ski every year, then a battery charger is a must-have for you.
 The reason why your battery dies so quickly is that you’re not using your jet ski enough.

-The next question you might have is “what battery charger do I get?.
+The next question you might have is “what’s the best jet ski battery charger”?
 This is what we want to answer in this post.
-It’s not what you might expect.

-Best Battery Charger/Tender For Jet Skis
+The Best Battery Charger/Tender For Jet Skis

-- It’s easy to setup.
+- It’s easy to set up.

-- Most are water resistant (It’s a jet ski, so you’ll be near water).
+- Most are water-resistant (It’s a jet ski, so you’ll be near water).